timcdlucas/INLAutils/README.md

 ![plot of chunk autoplot_mesh](figure/autoplot_mesh-1.png)

-There are also functions for plotting more diagnostic plots.
+There are functions for plotting more diagnostic plots.

 ```r